sagemath/trac_to_gh/Issue 8116.md

 # Issue 8116: cython fails to build in Open Solaris x64 as 64 bit if CFLAGS is not set to -m64 globally

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8116

 Original creator: jsp